resources background

 Conclusion

-Subdomains represent the full attack surface of an organization’s web presence.
-Whether you are auditing your own infrastructure for shadow IT and takeover risks, hunting for threat actor phishing infrastructure, mapping a competitor’s product roadmap through new subdomain patterns, or building an enterprise attack surface management platform, a subdomain finder is where that work begins.
+Subdomains are where an organization's real attack surface lives.
+Whether you are auditing your own infrastructure for shadow IT and takeover risk, hunting threat-actor phishing infrastructure, mapping a target during a penetration test, or building an attack surface management platform, finding the subdomains is the first step.

 Ready to look up subdomains for any domain?